tekknolagi/tekknolagi.github.com/_posts/2025-08-13-liveness-datalog.md

 or used in `b`, and *not* defined in `b`.
 The semicolons are disjunctions---*or*---and the exclamation points negations---*not*.

-THese functions look endlessly mutually recursive but our data is finite TODO
+These functions look endlessly mutually recursive but our data is finite TODO

+## Rust

+## More?